qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

         server.sendmail(sender_email, recipient_email, msg.as_string())
 ```

 The second step performs the action of sending an automatic notification email with certain subject from a specified sender towards a specified recipient.
-The content of email is highly personalised; the number parameter inside smtplib.SMTP() is a common used submission port.
+The content of email is highly personalized; the number parameter inside smtplib.SMTP() is a common used submission port.
 More information regarding SMTP can be referred at https://docs.python.org/3/library/smtplib.html.

 If you don't know the app username and password for your email, a detailed instruction is provided below in "Potential Obstacles And Solutions".